-Originally the drawing room of the house with a breathtaking view, this elegant space is dignified by elaborate plasterwork moldings in the 18th Century style.
+Originally the drawing room of the house, this elegant space is dignified by elaborate plasterwork moldings in the 18th-Century style.
 The marble-wrapped fireplace provides the focal point to the three inter-connecting reception rooms.
 The inlaid hardwood floor extends throughout the reception rooms of the house.

 The Yorkeen Room is used for ceremonies, receptions or business meetings.
 It can accommodate up to 100 guests seated theatre-style.
 The room holds 9 round tables, with 6 guests per table, or up to 90 guests seated at 8’ tables set up banquet-style.

 A spacious room paneled in rare Australian walnut, with glass-fronted bookcases and original leaded glass, the Langara Room is open to a second floor Minstrels’ Gallery, the carving of which took a master craftsman a year to complete.
-The carving depicts the oak leaves of England (from which the Davis family originated), the maple leaf of Canada, as well as the interlaced Knots of Brotherhood, the insignia of the Arts and Craft movement on which many of the architectural features of the house, both inside and out, are based.
+The carving depicts the oak leaves of England (from which the house’s original owner originated), the maple leaf of Canada, and the interlaced Knots of Brotherhood: the insignia of the Arts and Craft movement on which many of the architectural features of the house, both inside and out, are based.
 There is a working gas log fireplace in the room.

-Located between the Yorkeen and Kanakla reception rooms, this in a perfect room in which guests can mingle or extend seating from the Yorkeen room for larger events
+Located between the Yorkeen and Kanakla reception rooms, this is a perfect space for guests to mingle, or can be used to extend seating from the Yorkeen room for larger events.

-Separate from the reception rooms, the Library was used by the first owner to house his collection of law books – the largest in privately held collection at the time.
-The room is the perfect venue for private meetings.The oak paneling and glass-fronted bookcases lend an ambience of quiet retreat, enhanced by the a fire log in the magnificent brick and hand-stamped tiled Art Deco fireplace.
+Separate from the reception rooms, the Library was used by the first owner to house his collection of law books – the largest privately held collection at the time.
+Ideal for private meetings, this room features a wooden table that seats 10, rich oak paneling, and a working gas fireplace set in expertly crafted brick masonry.

-Formerly the billiard room of the house, it is ideal for meetings or as a break-out space, the Boardroom is independent of the main floor reception rooms.
-It can be rented on an hourly basis, is set up conference-table style and can comfortably accommodate up to 20.
+Formerly the billiard room of the house, the Boardroom is independent of the main floor reception rooms.
+This room is ideal for mid-sized meetings or as a break-out space, and can be rented on an hourly basis.
+It is set up conference-table style and can comfortably accommodate up to 20.